georgelv1021/tranformer_presentation_GQ/README.md

 This paper delves into the intricacies of LLM-based agents, dissecting their composite elements and examining the various developmental stages and complexities of these sophisticated systems.

-### First Question: What is an agent?
+ ### :question: First Question: What is an agent?
 How do we define agent in the AI world?

 ---